razazaheer12/Simple-Counter/README.md

 The build output will be in the `dist` folder.

-🛠️ Technologies Used:
+# Technologies Used 🛠️

 ⚛️ React
 ⚡ Vite
 💻 JavaScript (JSX)
 🎨 CSS

-📄 License:
+# License 📄
 This project is licensed under the MIT License.
 Feel free to contribute or open issues for improvements!

+# Author 👨‍💻
-👨‍💻 Author Developed by Raza Zaheer GitHub: @razazaheer12
+Developed by Raza Zaheer GitHub: @razazaheer12